davidhalter/davidhalter.github.com/_code/2013/9/8/wrong_dir_function.rst

 Some argue that ``__bases__`` is not relevant.
 That's true in a lot of cases.
 But most of the other magic methods are also not relevant.
 I mean seriously, who knows what ``str.__reduce_ex__`` even does?
 Who would use it? ``__bases__`` is something that a lot of people have used in contrary.
+So IMHO there are two
+options: Either show all the methods or none.
+I think it's perfectly ok to now show magic methods in ``dir``.
+You could also change the function to ``dir(object, magic=False)``, that's also ok.
+I just think that the current implementation is confusing.

 .. _Jedi: https://github.com/davidhalter/jedi-vim